 Note: This technique is based on the code of Flying Scripts, which allows you to delay scripts in WordPress.
 The plugin has more control options in the admin area where you don't need to touch code.
 So, check it out if you want that.
 Otherwise, let's discover how the code works below.

-How to Delay The Scripts Execution in WordPress
+How to delay JavaScript in WordPress

 You can put this script in the <head>